Complex semisimple quantum groups and representation theory: Quantized universal enveloping algebras

-The set $ \weights^+ $ of dominant integral weights is the set of all non-negative integer combinations of the fundamental weights.
-We also write $ \roots^+ $ for the non-negative integer combinations of the simple roots.
+The set $ \weights^+ $ \nomenclature[o$P$1]{$\weights^+$}{set of non-negative integer combinations of fundamental weights} of dominant integral weights is the set of all non-negative integer combinations of the fundamental weights.
+We also write $ \roots^+ $ \nomenclature[o$Q$6]{$\roots^+$}{set of non-negative integer combinations of simple roots} for the non-negative integer combinations of the simple roots.

 The Cartan matrix for $ \mathfrak{g} $ is the matrix $(a_{ij})_{1\leq i,j\leq N}$ with coefficients